algoam-Banyoles/algoam/README.md

 - Use **▶️ Reproduir tots** to play all videos and **⏸️ Pausar tots** to pause them.
 - Links using `youtube.com/live/...` are converted to regular watch URLs.

+## Live Stream Checking

+The **Check Live Streams** button queries the channels listed in `canals.json` to see if they are broadcasting.
+This feature requires a YouTube Data API key set in `canal.js`.